Isny History, Family Crest & Coats of Arms

 Early History of the Isny family

-Another 221 words (16 lines of text) covering the years 164 and 1641 are included under the topic Early Isny History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Isny research.
+Another 111 words (8 lines of text) covering the years 1641, 1677 and 1730 are included under the topic Early Isny History in all our PDF Extended History products and printed products wherever possible.

 Isny Spelling Variations